chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ## grab-all-posters.py

-Perhaps you want to get local copies of some or all the posters PLex knows about for everything in a library.
+Perhaps you want to get local copies of some or all the posters Plex knows about for everything in a library.

 Maybe you find it easier to look through a bunch of options in CoverFlow or something.

 This script will download some or all the posters for every item in a given set of libraries.
-It won't download the same thing more than once, so you can cancel it and restart it if need be.
+It (probably) won't download the same thing more than once, so you can cancel it and restart it if need be.
+I say "probably" because the script is assuming that the list of posters retireved from Plex is always in the same order [i.e. that new posters get appended to the end of the list].
+On subsequent runs, the script checks only that a file exists at, for example, `extracted_posters/Movies - 4K DV/10 Cloverfield Lane/2273074-001.png`.
+It doesn't pay any attention to whether the two [the one on disk vs. the one coming from Plex] are the same image.
+I'll probably add a check to look at the image URL to attempt to ameliorate this at some point.

 Script-specific variables in .env:
 ```
-POSTER_DIR=extracted_posters    ### DIRECTORY TO PUT THE IMAGES INTO
+POSTER_DIR=extracted_posters                 # put downloaded posters here
-POSTER_DEPTH=20                 ### GRAB THIS MANY
+POSTER_DEPTH=20                              # grab this many posters [0 grabs all]
-POSTER_DOWNLOAD=0               ### DOWNLOAD THEM OR NOT
+POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading
 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.

-If "POSTER_DOWNLOAD" is `0`, the script will build a shell script for each library to download the images at your convenience instead of downloading them as it runs.
+If "POSTER_DOWNLOAD" is `0`, the script will build a shell script for each library to download the images at your convenience instead of downloading them as it runs, so you can run the downloads overnight or on a different machine with ALL THE DISK SPACE or something.

 ### Usage
 1. setup as above